krissfr/PoolChemicalDispenser/README.md

 ## roadmap :
 - a sensor for the main circulation pump (to inject chemical product only when filtration is ON).
-We can use the X input plug of the DLC32 wich is an analog input. i will probably use a clamp current sensor.
+We can use the i2c interface plug of the DLC32 with a ADS1115 and a SCT013 clamp.
 - 3 sensors to detect when the chemical product cans are low (1 for each).
-We can use Probe input, Z input and Y input plugs of the DLC32 board. i will probably use contact less liquid sensors.
+We can use X input, Y input and Z input plugs of the DLC32 board. i will probably use contact less liquid sensors.